KPhil1/Threat-Modelling-DevSecOps-Project/Attack Scenario 2/README.md

 The attack is initiated by a threat actor leveraging a long history of cyber attack techniques.
 The attacker identifies the Medway Health 360 application as a target due to its sensitive health data and public-facing nature.

 ### Reconnaissance
-The attacker conducts research to identify vulnerabilities in the Medway Health 360 application.
-This includes gathering information about the application's architecture, technologies used, and potential weaknesses in its security measures.
+Attackers identify the Medway health app as a target.
+They gather information about the app's infrastructure, IP addresses, and potential vulnerabilities.
+The attackers determine the app's critical services and peak usage times.

 ### Weaponisation
-Exploit payloads are crafted specifically to target vulnerabilities identified in the Medway Health 360 application.
-Additionally, the attacker creates sophisticated phishing emails tailored to appear legitimate and enticing to users of the application.
+The attacker prepares a botnet or rents DDoS-for-hire services.
+They select attack vectors (e.g., UDP floods, SYN floods, HTTP floods) and configure attack tools and malware for maximum impact.

 ### Delivery
-Phishing emails containing malicious links or attachments are sent to users of the Medway Health 360 application.
-These emails may appear to come from trusted sources or mimic official communication from the application itself, increasing the likelihood of successful exploitation.
+No traditional malware delivery is required for most DDoS attacks.
+Instead, attackers prepare their botnet or DDoS infrastructure for the assault on the Medway health app.

 ### Exploitation
+The attacker launches the DDoS attack against the Medway health app.
+They overwhelm the app's servers with a flood of traffic from multiple sources.
-The attacker exploits vulnerabilities in the Medway Health 360 application, such as SQL injection or cross-site scripting (XSS) vulnerabilities, to gain unauthorised access.
-By exploiting these vulnerabilities, the attacker can execute arbitrary code or extract sensitive information from the application's database.
+The attacker exploits vulnerabilities in the Medway Health 360 application's infrastructure or network protocols.

 ### Installation
-Once access is gained, the attacker establishes a foothold within the Medway Health 360 application's infrastructure.
-This may involve creating backdoor accounts or implanting malware to maintain persistent access to the system.
+Not typically applicable in a DDoS attack scenario.
+However, if the attack includes malware components, infected devices may become part of the botnet.

+### Command and Control
+The attacker coordinates the botnet or DDoS infrastructure.
+They adjust attack parameters in real-time based on the target's response, potentially switching attack vectors if initial attempts are mitigated.

 ### Actions on Objectives
-With access to the Medway Health 360 application, the attacker can exfiltrate sensitive health data stored within the application's database.
-Additionally, the attacker may manipulate patient records, tamper with medical information, or disrupt the application's functionality for malicious purposes.
+The attacker can disrupt the Medway health app's services.
+Additionally, the attacker may prevent legitimate users from accessing critical healthcare information and potentially cause financial losses and reputational damage to the healthcare provider.